AdobeDocs/experience-platform.en/help/landing/glossary.md

 ## T

-**Target features**: Target feature is specified in feature mapping is the feature that is predicted by a model.
+**Target features**: In feature mapping, a target feature is the feature that is predicted by a model.

-**Time series data**: Time series data provides a snapshot of the system at the time an action was taken either directly or indirectly by a record subject.
+**Time-series data**: Time-series data provides a snapshot of the system at the time an action was taken either directly or indirectly by a record subject.

-**Trained model**: A trained model represents the executable output of a model training process, in which a set of training data was applied to the model instance.
+**Trained model**: A trained model represents the executable output of a model-training process, in which a set of training data was applied to the model instance.
 A trained model will maintain a reference to any Intelligent Web Service that is created from it.
-The trained model is suitable for scoring and creating an intelligent web service.
-Modifications to a trained model can be tracked as a new version.
+A trained model is suitable for scoring and creating an intelligent web service.

 **Token**: A token is a type of two-factor authentication security that can be used to authorize the use of computer services with [!DNL Query Service].

-**Type**: Type is the class of machine learning problem a recipe is designed for and is used after training to help tailor evaluating the training run.

 [Back to top](#adobe-experience-platform-glossary)